Starter (clothing line): Rise and expansion

 Starter won a contract to create the parkas that coaches wore on NFL sidelines.
 For the retail market, Starter designed the "breakaway jacket", a pullover jacket that closely resembled the coach's parka.
 Sales in 1989 were $58.9 million.
 By 1990, they had more than doubled to $124.6 million.

 In the early 1990s, Starter began to expand its distribution networks to reach over 25 countries in North America, Europe, and the Pacific Rim.
 The baseball jackets gave way to a hooded design with a side zipper, and eventually to a padded half-zip pullover.
 Starter apparel also expanded beyond sports clubs into styles such as plaid.
 A famous ad campaign featured Hip-Hop stars such as DJ Jazzy Jeff.
 Within two years, Starter's net sales nearly doubled to $356 million.
 The company went public on the New York Stock Exchange in April 1993, earning an estimated $98 million.
 Proceeds from the initial public offering were used to expand sales to Europe and the Pacific Rim and also to launch "Brand Starter", the company's own sportswear line minus team logos.
 Capitalizing on the high recognizability of its name, Starter went head-to-head against brands such as Champion and Russell.

 Starter's competition in the licensed sports apparel business intensified in 1994 when Logo 7 Inc., the 2nd. licensed sports apparel manufacturer, won a much coveted NFL Pro Line license and beefed up its advertising budget in an attempt to knock Starter from its number one position.
 Overall, the boom in the licensed sports apparel market began to slacken in early 1994, slowing from an average of 38 percent annual growth to 15 percent annual growth.
 Starter moved into new markets with its licensed sports apparel, focusing on sales to young children and youth, and signed a new contract to manufacture the center ice jersey for the National Hockey League.
 The company purchased a retail chain, First Pick Stores, for $5 million of new stock in March 1994, and also established a Hong Kong office to better coordinate relations with manufacturers.
 Beckerman stepped down as president, although he retained the posts of chairman and chief executive.
 John Tucker, former president and chief executive of a sporting goods and sportswear concern, assumed the position of president.

+As part of an M&A transaction, Starter acquired all shares of the screen-printing company Galt Sand Co. in 1996 for a total value of $26 million.
+No contribution to earnings was projected for the current year, but one was anticipated for the following fiscal year, 1997.